toliva/ConnectivityContent/apis/05-Expedia-Partner-Hackathon-(Experimental)/01-Conversation Count Service-API/01-api-reference.md

 The Expedia Conversation Count Service (CCS) is a simple service that retrieves the unread message count by hotel.

+## Authentication

+The Conversation Count Service requires HTTP basic auth credentials to be supplied with every request.

+Credentials must match a valid hotelier username/password.
+If data for a specific hotel or list of hotels is being requested, the credentials must be authorized to access data for those hotels.

 ## Get Unread Count for Hotel Endpoint

 ```